koalazak/i18n-express/README.md

 If the user wants to set the language to spanish for example, he would have to visit *http://site.com/?clang=es* (clang is defined at `paramLangName`).

-This can be done by using a <select> or any other means you want.
+This can be done by using a html 'select' or any other means you want.
 Once that is done, the `cookieLangName` session will be updated with the new language and the user will forever see the site in the new language until he decides to set a new language again.

 NOTE: When using this module, we recommend also using the [geolang-express](https://github.com/koalazak/geolang-express) module, which sets the `cookieLangName` session to a language based on the visit IP address.